Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Fiverr Affiliate Program

-If you're keen on advocating for diverse freelance services, the Fiverr affiliate program empowers affiliates to earn commissions by connecting businesses and individuals with skilled freelancers across various industries and expertise areas.
+If you're keen on advocating for diverse freelance services, the Fiverr affiliate program empowers affiliates to earn commissions by connecting businesses and individuals with skilled freelancers across various industries and expertise areas;

 _Payment Threshold:_ $100,